-Summer registration for ABA Therapy and School Readiness program is now available.
+Registration for ABA Therapy and School Readiness programs are now available.
+Shining Stars is now accepting applications for students ages Kindergarten -grade 8 who require additional subject-based supports.
 Contact us for more details!

 Click here to schedule time

 Shining Stars is pleased to offer exceptional instructional and behavioural support to students.
 A student may have difficulty grasping a subject-based concept or skill and one of our well-versed Instructor Therapists will be happy to help your child master the skill or concept they are having difficulty with.
 In addition, Shining Stars provides respite support to students in their home or at our center.
 Our students are paired with a well-versed ABA Therapist that will provide care, support and learning to your child.
 While being cared for by our exceptional Instructor Therapists, our students learn to express needs and wants, communicate preferences, organize themselves in time and space, develop trust and rapport with adult and respond to adult directives all while having fun!Read More

 Our ABA program runs each Saturday from 9:00-4:00, Tuesdays and Thursdays from 4:30-8:30.
 Our students engage in the four learning domains - group and communal activities, 1:1 teaching, independent activities and exploratory play and self-regulation.
 Contact us to find out more about centre-based programming or to arrange a visit.
 Occupational and Speech-Language Therapy is also available for our students.
 Shining Stars is now accepting families transitioning to the OAP.
 Contact us for more informationRead More